Are you looking for VC funding or funding from other potential investors?

-You need a good idea – and an excellent business plan.
+You need a good business idea – and an excellent business plan.

 Business planning and raising capital go hand-in-hand.
 An investor business plan is required for attracting a venture capital firm.
 And the desire to raise capital (whether from an individual “angel” investor or a venture capitalist) is often the key motivator in the business planning process.

 Goal of the executive summary: Stimulate and motivate the investor to learn more.